Vox-ATypI classification: Graphic

-The graphic, manual, or manuaires, are based on hand-drawn originals which are slowly written with either a brush, pen, pencil, or other writing instrument.
+The graphic, manual, or manuaires are based on hand-drawn originals, slowly written with a brush, pen, pencil, or other writing instrument.
 These typefaces generally do not represent writing, and are not intended for body text, but instead display or headline purposes.
 Vox originally included the blackletter and uncial faces in this categorization.

 Examples of graphic typefaces include Banco and Klang.